 Update your address

 All J-1 exchange visitors must update your address with ISSS within 10 days of moving.
-Please complete the Address Update Form on this page to update your address.
+Please Login to the ISSS Scholar/Employee Portal to update your address.
 If you do not yet have a Net ID, please email firstname.lastname@example.org with your address change.

 Spouses and children under the age of 21 are eligible to have J-2 status.
 Your J-2 dependent visa holders may attend school or University, and may apply to United States Citizenship and Immigration Services for an Employment Authorization Document to legally work, IF the work is intended to enrich the cultural experience of the J-2 visa holder, and NOT to financially support the J-1 visa holder.
 An ISSS advisor can guide a J-2 visa holder on the EAD application.
 To request to add a dependent, please refer to the “Add Dependent” link on this page.

 Extending your Exchange Program

 If you are invited to stay longer than the program end date listed on your Form DS-2019, your UConn academic hosting department may request to extend your program.
 You will need to obtain a new Form DS-2019 listing your new program end dates.
 Your hosting department should submit the request to ISSS for an extension at least 30 days before your current program end date.
 Your Form DS-2019 program end date cannot be extended after the program end date.
 All extensions must be within the maximum program length permitted for each of the above categories.